johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   commentary: |
     The title of this track is absolutely getting a bit ahead of itself; I'm not sure the track could even be considered a 'Bronze Boy'.
 But at least the entry isn't boring.

-    It does need to decide on a style and stick to it though; the first minute is a rip off of Ed Sheran, then suddenly it's a dub step track before it transforms into a classic, traditionally influenced number.
+    It does need to decide on a style and stick to it though; the first minute is a rip off of Ed Sheran, then suddenly it’s a dub step track before it transforms into a classic, traditionally influenced number.
 Make your mind up!

 - country: "Latvia"
   emoji: "🇱🇻"